oubino/locpix_points/README.rst

 The features for the localisations and clusters are loaded into these nodes.

+The positions of the nodes come from the xy coordinates of the localisations.
+These are normalised to between -1 and +1 for each dataitem, independently of other dataitems. i.e. if Item A has x_range 1000nm and Item B has x_range 2000nm, both are scaled to -1 and +1 independently of each other, without taking into consideration the FOV width either.

 Then edges are added between

     - Localisations to localisations within the same cluster